serverless-nextjs/serverless-next.js/packages/libs/lambda/README.md

 ## Limitations

 * Lambda limitations apply: https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html.
-* The image handler only serves image optimization requests, it cannot redirect, rewrite or add headers so far.
+* The image handler only serves image optimization requests.
+It cannot redirect, rewrite or add headers (yet).
 * Because the default and image handlers are separate, you cannot rewrite from default routes -> image routes.
-*

 ## Misc.

 Special thanks for Jan Varho for the initial prototype which this code is based on.